 Although crowns can be made of a range of materials, Dr. Fondriest prefers all-porcelain restorations.
 Advantages include:

-- Porcelain looks and feels more like natural teeth than other materials used in dental crowns.
+- Fake ceramic teeth look and feel more like natural teeth than other materials used in caps.

 - Porcelain is tougher and more durable than other materials.
 These crowns last for over a decade.